ParijatMaitra/ParijatMaitra.github.io/_pages/about.md

 author_profile: true
 ---

-I’m a second-year PhD student in Economics at Stockholm University, working at the intersection of Labour and Development Economics.
+I'm a second-year PhD student in Economics at Stockholm University.
+My research lies at the intersection of Labour, Development, and Spatial Economics, with a focus on climate change adaptation and resilience, health, human capital, and gender-based violence.

 Previously: Barcelona School of Economics (MS in Economics) and Paris School of Economics (*Master Analyse et Politiques Économiques*).